HadiMed/DSL-2750U-Full-chain/DSL-2750U (firmware version 1.6)/README.md

             if ((iVar2 != 0) && (iVar2 = FUN_004018a8(iVar2 + 1), iVar2 == 0)) {
               bVar1 = true;
 ```
-<i>now if we have it let us run some actions , depending on what we provide in a POST variable called name  </i>
+<i> if we have it let us run some actions , depending on what we provide in a POST variable called name  </i>
 ```c
             iVar5 = FUN_00401160(iVar2 + 5);
             iVar2 = func_0x004011c0(iVar5,"ShowSysEvtLogFile");